 Graduate students interested in being mentors can contact the DRP committee directly.

-Please direct questions to the DRP organizing committee at firstname.lastname@example.org.
+If you have a question, please check the FAQ first.
+Otherwise, please direct questions to the DRP organizing committee at firstname.lastname@example.org.